 In the labs, we learn the ropes of each approach by doing, and by openly and interactively discussing their advantages and limits.
 We connect methods to one another by seeing how they complement each other’s weaknesses.
 I particularly insist on how the methods only reflect the analysis problems at hand, and can be freely deconstructed, reconstructed and combined together to tackle larger issues.

-I’ve been contributing to free and open-source software for about a year, by working on the Xubuntu Linux distribution, as well as several pieces of software (Exaile and tiny bits of Xfce, mostly).
+I’ve been contributing to free and open-source software since 2009, starting as a developer for the Xubuntu Linux distribution, as well as several pieces of software (Exaile and Xfce, mostly bug fixing).
 Unfortunately, I can’t seem to find the time to do it any more, so I merely contribute some patches to the bugs in my own pieces of software.
 I still occasionally pop-up on FOSS projects IRCs to discuss usability and to report bugs.
 These days, I help the Xfce Design Special Interest Group, mentor newcomers to Xfce and help promote and speak for the project.
 I’m one of the people behind the Xfce Twitter feed

 I have contributed to the following projects in the past:

 - Xfce, a Linux desktop environment, as a member of the Xfce Design SIG, but also by providing security expertise, bug triaging, public relations, programmer mentoring, and occasionally by patching Xfce software

 - Xubuntu, an Xfce based GNU/Linux distribution, contributing to various ways, by reviewing applications for use in Xubuntu, writing software meant to improve user experience, translating apps and documentation, and mostly by pissing the Xubuntu developers off all day long with my opinions.